Crumly & Associates Inc. Has $1.10 Million Stake in Merck & Co., Inc. (NYSE:MRK)

 Several other hedge funds also recently made changes to their positions in MRK.
 Amundi acquired a new position in Merck & Co., Inc. in the second quarter valued at approximately $784,989,000.
 Barrow Hanley Mewhinney & Strauss LLC lifted its holdings in Merck & Co., Inc. by 1,324.3% in the second quarter.
 Barrow Hanley Mewhinney & Strauss LLC now owns 10,145,652 shares of the company’s stock valued at $789,028,000 after buying an additional 9,433,323 shares during the period.
 LSV Asset Management lifted its holdings in Merck & Co., Inc. by 47.8% in the second quarter.
 LSV Asset Management now owns 14,306,091 shares of the company’s stock valued at $1,112,584,000 after buying an additional 4,628,832 shares during the period.
 FMR LLC lifted its holdings in Merck & Co., Inc. by 67.3% in the second quarter.
 FMR LLC now owns 10,357,873 shares of the company’s stock valued at $805,532,000 after buying an additional 4,165,565 shares during the period.
 Finally, Morgan Stanley lifted its holdings in Merck & Co., Inc. by 17.1% in the second quarter.
 Morgan Stanley now owns 26,289,496 shares of the company’s stock valued at $2,044,534,000 after buying an additional 3,832,086 shares during the period.
 Institutional investors own 71.79% of the company’s stock.

 Several equities analysts recently weighed in on MRK shares.
-Mizuho initiated coverage on shares of Merck & Co., Inc. in a report on Thursday, October 28th.
-They issued a “buy” rating and a $99.00 price objective on the stock.
+Citigroup lowered shares of Merck & Co., Inc. from a “buy” rating to a “neutral” rating and cut their price objective for the company from $105.00 to $85.00 in a report on Monday.
+Morgan Stanley lowered their target price on shares of Merck & Co., Inc. from $88.00 to $82.00 and set an “equal weight” rating for the company in a research note on Monday.
 Argus raised shares of Merck & Co., Inc. from a “hold” rating to a “buy” rating and set a $110.00 target price for the company in a research note on Monday, November 1st.
-SVB Leerink reaffirmed a “buy” rating on shares of Merck & Co., Inc. in a research note on Tuesday.
-Citigroup downgraded shares of Merck & Co., Inc. from a “buy” rating to a “neutral” rating and lowered their target price for the company from $105.00 to $85.00 in a research note on Monday.
-Finally, Zacks Investment Research raised shares of Merck & Co., Inc. from a “sell” rating to a “hold” rating and set a $82.00 target price for the company in a research note on Tuesday, August 24th.
+Berenberg Bank reaffirmed a “hold” rating and issued a $92.00 target price (up previously from $86.00) on shares of Merck & Co., Inc. in a research note on Sunday, October 10th.
+Finally, Truist upped their target price on shares of Merck & Co., Inc. from $92.00 to $95.00 and gave the company a “buy” rating in a research note on Wednesday, November 24th.
 Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $94.17.

 Merck & Co., Inc. (NYSE:MRK) last issued its quarterly earnings data on Wednesday, October 27th.
 The company reported $1.75 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.55 by $0.20.
 Merck & Co., Inc. had a net margin of 14.64% and a return on equity of 48.21%.
 The company had revenue of $13.15 billion during the quarter, compared to the consensus estimate of $12.32 billion.
 During the same quarter in the prior year, the firm earned $1.74 earnings per share.
 The firm’s revenue was up 4.8% compared to the same quarter last year.
 On average, equities analysts expect that Merck & Co., Inc. will post 5.8 EPS for the current year.